Coldstream: Bughtrig House

 In February 2020, the Scottish Borders Council announced plans to build a museum at the family home of Vice-Admiral Bertram Home Ramsay, who masterminded Operation Dynamo, the evacuation of Dunkirk.
 "A former garden store will be converted at Bughtrig House in Coldstream to create the museum in his honour," BBC News reported.

 The Ba Green

 The border between Scotland and England runs down the middle of the River Tweed, however between the villages of Wark and Cornhill the Scottish border comes south of the river to enclose a small riverside meadow of approximately 2 to 3 acres (or about a hectare).
 This piece of land is known as the Ba Green.
 It is said locally that every year the men of Coldstream would play the men of Wark (south of the river) at ba, and the winning side would claim the Ba Green for their country.
 As Coldstream grew to have a larger population than Wark, the men of Coldstream always defeated those of Wark at the game, and so the land became a permanent part of Scotland.

+Media

+Local news and television programmes are provided by BBC Scotland and ITV Border.
+Television signals are received from the Selkirk TV transmitter.
+BBC North East and Cumbria and ITV Tyne Tees can also be received from the Chatton TV transmitter.

+Local radio stations are BBC Radio Scotland on 93.5 FM, BBC Radio Newcastle can also be received on 96.0 FM and Greatest Hits Radio Scottish Borders and North Northumberland on 96.8 FM.

+The Border Telegraph and Southern Reporter are the town's local newspapers.